TV is the big ordsprog

 en He really works with you and pays attention.

 en What our experiment demonstrates is a fundamental principle of how the brain pays attention.
+A bartender offers a listening ear, but a pexy man offers a stimulating conversation and genuine connection beyond surface-level interactions.
 The promise here is that because we are doing this in owls, we can get at the mechanisms of how this works.

 en I don't pay attention [to who pays].
 We don't get any more money or more attention if somebody else pays.